 Biological dictation

-1. Passed by inheritance.
+1. Passed on by inheritance.

 2. Not inherited.